Boolean dimension of a Boolean lattice: The code to verify

 The \emph{size} of a Boolean realizer is the number of linear orders in the realizer.
-The \emph{Boolean dimension of $P$} is $0$ if $P$ consists of only one element; otherwise, the Boolean dimension of $P$ is equal to the minimum size of a Boolean realizer of $P$.
-The \emph{dimension of $P$} can be defined as the minimum size of a Boolean realizer of $P$, where the formula $\phi$ is fixed to be $\phi(\varepsilon_1, \dots, \varepsilon_d) = \varepsilon_1 \cdot \ldots \cdot \varepsilon_d$.
-This is not the usual way to define the dimension of a poset (see e.g.\ \cite{Tro19} for the classical definition and basic facts on the dimension).
+The \emph{Boolean dimension} of $P$ is equal to the minimum size of a Boolean realizer of $P$.\footnote{Note that in the literature two (almost equivalent) variants of this definition appear.
+See~\cite[Section~6]{Bergman25} for more details.} The \emph{dimension of $P$} can be defined as the minimum size of a Boolean realizer of $P$, where the formula $\phi$ is fixed to be $\phi(\varepsilon_1, \dots, \varepsilon_d) = \varepsilon_1 \cdot \ldots \cdot \varepsilon_d$.
+Note that this is not the usual way of phrasing this definition (see e.g.\ \cite{Tro19} for the classical definition and basic facts on the dimension).
 However, this immediately yields $\bdim(P) \leq \dim(P)$ for every poset $P$.
 It is not hard to see that both Boolean dimension and dimension are monotone under taking subposets.